Ferrari: Road cars

 The first vehicle made with the Ferrari name was the 125 S. Only two of this small two-seat sports/racing V12 car were made.
-In 1949, the 166 Inter was introduced marking the company's significant move into the grand touring road car market.
-The first 166 Inter was a four-seat (2+2) berlinetta coupe with body work designed by Carrozzeria Touring Superleggera.
-Road cars quickly became the bulk of Ferrari sales.
-The early Ferrari road cars typically featured bodywork designed and customised by independent coachbuilders such as Vignale, Touring, Ghia, Pininfarina, Scaglietti, and Bertone.
+In 1949, the 166 Inter was introduced marking the company's move into the grand touring road car market.
+The first 166 Inter was a four-seat (2+2) berlinetta coupé with bodywork designed by Carrozzeria Touring Superleggera.
+Road cars became the bulk of Ferrari sales.
+Early Ferrari road cars typically featured bodywork designed and customised by independent coachbuilders such as Vignale, Touring, Ghia, Pininfarina, Scaglietti, and Bertone.